Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 It combines workflow automation, application integration, and performance monitoring in a single solution.
 The goal is to improve operational efficiency, reduce execution times, and ensure process consistency across the organization.
 It facilitates collaboration between business users and IT during the creation, management, validation, and deployment of customized process and decision automation solutions.
 Business users can modify business logic and business processes without requiring assistance from IT staff.

-The service is sized for each 8 cores.
+The service is sized for istance.
+Each one consists of:

+- 8 VCPUs
+- 16 GB of RAM

 #### Features and Advantages